Parents and carers have appeal rights in certain areas of educational law as follows:

 Appeals in relation to co-ordinated support plans are heard by the Additional Support Needs Tribunal Scotland.

-- a placing request appeal must be lodged with the appeal committee within 28 days of receipt of the authority's own decision
+Placing request appeals can be made and decisions appealed during term time.
+A placing request appeal must be lodged with the appeal committee within 28 days of receipt of the authority's own decision.

-- in the case of appeals against exclusions, there is no time limit for appeals to the appeal committee
+In the case of appeals against exclusions, there is no time limit for appeals to the appeals committee.

 Additional support for learning tribunals